fedoranimus/todoist-api/source/includes/sync/v7/_authorization.md

 ## Cross Origin Resource Sharing

-All API endpoints support Cross Origin Resource Sharing (CORS) for requests from any origin.
+All API endpoints not related to the 3 OAuth steps support Cross Origin Resource Sharing (CORS) for requests from any origin.
 The header `Access-Control-Allow-Origin: *` is set for successfully authenticated requests.

 > CORS headers example: